ZADNE/RealEngine/README.md

 * A lightweight library, not a full-fledged engine with all sorts of subsystems
 * As little runtime overhead as possible
 * A modern type-safe C++23 library following [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines)
-* Doxygen documented at least at class level
+* Doxygen-documented at least at class level

 ## The library was used to develop: